Custom Search

 Artichokes, lovely artichokes!

 That’s it!
 Serve them while good and hot.
-Eating is a wee bit messy, as you have to peel the layers away, and it is easier to do this with your fingers.
+Eating is a wee bit messy, as you have to peel the layers away, and it is easier to do this with your fingers than with a knife and fork.
 As you start to move towards the core, watch out for those little spines!
-Oh, and do not forget the heart of the artichoke, which is also delicious to eat!
+Oh, and don’t forget the soft heart of the artichoke.
+It is delicious!

 As to when to serve up this little treat, it’s not a bad idea as a starter, especially if your guests are vegetarians – who like garlic.